Kagin Commons, First Floor

 - Make sure you have finished Glacier THE DAY BEFORE your appointment.

 - BEFORE YOUR APPOINTMENT complete and bring the intake form.
-Either complete it online and print it out, pick one up from ISP, or come 15 minutes early to your appointment and fill it out here.
+Either complete it online and print it out, pick one up from ISP, or come 15 minutes early to your appointment and fill it out at ISP.
 If you are unsure about any of the questions, you can ask your Tax Tutor at the start of your appointment.

 - Bring the following to ISP to your appointment:

 - 1 SINGLE SIDED COPY of your Glacier forms

 - Any applicable tax forms (W-2, 1042-S, 1099, etc) - See where to find these above.

 - Financial aid letters (memos) you might have received in your SPO

 - Bank account information (account and routing number), in case you will receive a refund.